kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

 }
 ```

-The above output verify that we have successfully scaled up the resources of the server nodes.
+The above output verify that we have successfully updated the resources of the `MySQL` group replication.

 ## Cleaning Up